 FLORIDA MUSEUMS.
-Many Florida art and historical museums have scheduled events.
+Many Florida art and historical museums and community theaters have scheduled events.
 Click on the links to find out what is going on.

 FLORIDA AUTHORS.
 June is a good time to stretch out in a hammock under a plam tree and read a book by a Florida author.
 Our most visited author page is still that of Tim Dorsey, the creator of zany serial killer Serge Storms.

 Rather than listing one event in each of Florida's 8 regions on a monthly basis, I have decided